ldj01/e-s-t/README.md

 ## NOTE - The products produced by this software have not been validated and are considered prototype.

-## Land Surface Temperature 0.3.1 Release Notes
+## Surface Temperature 0.4 Release Notes
-Release Date: August 2017
+Release Date: October 2017

-See git tag [lst-rit-v0.3.1]
+See git tag [st-rit-v0.4]

-This project contains application source code for producing Land Surface Temperature products.
+This project contains application source code for producing Surface Temperature products.

 ## Product Descriptions
-See the [provisional_st_README_V10.pdf](https://edclpdsftp.cr.usgs.gov/downloads/provisional/land_surface_temperature/provisional_st_README_v10.pdf) product guide (which is an unofficial and provisional version) for information about the Land Surface Temperature products.
+See the [provisional_st_README_V10.pdf](https://edclpdsftp.cr.usgs.gov/downloads/provisional/land_surface_temperature/provisional_st_README_v10.pdf) product guide (which is an unofficial and provisional version) for information about the Surface Temperature products.

 ## Release Notes
 * Version change
-* Fix a problem where if 2 or more grid points have the same distance to a pixel, the wrong grid point (farther from the pixel) could be selected.
+* Produce a surface temperature quality band
+* Switch to "surface temperature" terminology

 ## Installation